LukeLIN-web/DLforCV/reading assignment/Assignment3.md

 1. Replacing RNNs with self-attention, designed and implemented Transformer models, the first sequence transduction model based entirely on attention.
 2. Proposed scaled dot-product attention, multi-head attention, and parameter-free position representation.
 3. It inspired Bert and GPT.
-It did a good performance in images, audio, and videos.

 ## Compare